Kingdom of Bavaria: Foundation and expansion under Maximilian I (1777-1818)

 Maximilian IV Joseph (of Palatinate-Birkenfeld-Zweibrücken), the new elector, succeeded to a difficult inheritance.
 Though his own sympathies, and those of his all-powerful minister, Maximilian von Montgelas, were, if anything, French rather than Austrian, the state of the Bavarian finances, and the fact that the Bavarian Army was scattered and disorganized, left him helpless in the hands of Austria; on 2 December 1800, the Bavarian Army was involved in the Austrian defeat at Hohenlinden, and Moreau once more occupied Munich.
 By the Treaty of Lunéville (9 February 1801), Bavaria lost the Palatinate and the duchies of Zweibrücken and Jülich.
-In view of the scarcely disguised ambitions and intrigues of the Austrian court, Montgelas now believed that the interests of Bavaria lay in a frank alliance with the French Republic; he succeeded in overcoming the reluctance of Maximilian Joseph; and, on 24 August, a separate treaty of peace and alliance with France was signed at Paris.
+In view of the scarcely disguised ambitions and intrigues of the Austrian court, Montgelas now believed that the interests of Bavaria lay in a frank alliance with the French Republic; he succeeded in overcoming the reluctance of Maximilian Joseph, and on 24 August, a separate treaty of peace and alliance with France was signed at Paris.

 The 1805 Peace of Pressburg allowed Maximilian to raise Bavaria to the status of a kingdom.
 Accordingly, Maximilian proclaimed himself king on 1 January 1806 as Maximilian I. The king still served as an elector until Bavaria seceded from the Holy Roman Empire on 1 August 1806, joining the Confederation of the Rhine.
 The Duchy of Berg was ceded to Napoleon only in 1806.
 The new kingdom faced challenges from the outset of its creation, relying on the support of Napoleonic France.
 The kingdom was forced to give Napoleon conscripts for the Peninsular War, faced war with Austria in 1809 and from 1810 to 1814 lost territory to Württemberg and Italy.
 In 1808, all relics of serfdom were abolished.
 In the same year, Maximilian promulgated Bavaria's first written constitution.
-Over the next five years, it was amended numerous times in accordance with Paris' wishes.
+Over the next five years, it was amended numerous times in accordance with Paris’s wishes.